cpancake/books/README.md

     "path": "", // the path to the data folder (see next section) "port": 3001,
-    "secret": "", // should be a random string, used for sessions "share_secret": "", // should be a different string, used for sharing (not working yet) "url": "http://localhost:3001" // the url of the web page }
+    "secret": "", // should be a random string, used for sessions "share_secret": "", // should be a different string, used for sharing "url": "http://localhost:3001", // the url of the web page "share_length": 3600, // length in seconds that a share link works for "title": "books": // the title of the web page
+}
 ```